The Best Museums in London – A Travel Guide

 Many visitors find themselves wondering how to prioritize time and money on the most basic level, much less how to pick out the best museums in London.
 Those who do finally settle on a museum or two may even find themselves questioning if the experience will compete with all of the other amazing things to do in London.
 Should they just give up and focus on finding the best pub lunch near their hotel?

 While pub lunches are great (I personally recommend The Porthouse…), London’s museums cannot be missed for many reasons, most excitingly, the price!
 Every museum in London is free of charge to visitors, and while anyone can make a donation, visitors will never be charged an admission fee at a museum in London.
 This makes appreciating the top museums in London a breeze.
-Keep reading to discover the best museums in London– and I promise, you’ll still have time for lunch.
+Keep reading to discover the best museums in London– and we promise, you’ll still have time for lunch.

 The Best Museums in London